If you feel like you’re always hungry or hungry a bit too often, then today’s Food as Medicine episode will help fix that.

 What does that say about us as a nation?

-We need to slow our roll.
+We need to slow down.

 Chewing your food 30 times each will be, well, annoying, but also, can be life-changing.
 When I used to teach mindful eating workshops, this simple act helped women overcome food addiction and helped free them of ingrained habits that were keeping them unhappy.